Supplements I Avoid & Take: an honest guide. Make less mistakes.

 Vitamin D combo =Vitamin D3 + Vitamin K2

 Interesting detail: You may wonder if you need the sun to get most of your Vitamin D?
 Not necessarily.
-It’s become accepted that getting your vitamin D from food and supplements is perfectly fine.
+It’s become accepted that getting your vitamin D from food and supplements is perfectly fine, and allows you to avoid UV exposure.
+To learn more about what affects your exact Vitamin D needs, see the footnotes at the bottom of this article.

 What I take: